FastRobotsCornell/FastRobots-2025/docs/labs/Lab10.md

 1. Open the lab10 notebook in the **notebooks** directory of the simulator base code.
 2. Follow the instructions in the notebook.

-> NOTE: Make sure you read the [Tips](Lab10.md#tips) section after you go over the notebook instructions.
+> NOTE: Make sure you read the **Tip** sections below after you go over the notebook instructions.

 ### Tasks
 Perform Grid localization for the sample trajectory.